Last updated: June 30, 2024

 Dutch police raided 75 homes and arrested more than 30 people, recovering at least 28 guns in raids against suspected drug traffickers in Rotterdam.

-The haul included €1,2 million in cash, as well as diamonds and jewelry, eight luxury vehicles, 14 weapons, three ATMs and police uniforms.
+The transport included 1,2 million euros in cash, as well as diamonds and jewelry, eight luxury vehicles, 14 weapons, three vending machines and police uniforms.

 Planning started over two years ago

-Eric Van Duyse, a spokesperson for the Belgian federal prosecutor's office, described the operation – supervised by an investigating judge in the town of Menchlen – as the largest police investigation ever undertaken in the country.
+Eric Van Duyse, spokesperson for the Belgian federal prosecutor's office, described the operation - supervised by an investigating judge in the town of Menchlen - as the largest police investigation ever undertaken in the country.

 Belgian police said they took action after cryptophones were increasingly used by criminal groups.